CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 Some Finnish EO datasets are available locally at CSC.
 A STAC catalog for all spatial data available at CSC is currently in progress.
 You can find more information about it and its current content from the [Paituli STAC page](https://paituli.csc.fi/stac.html).

-* **Landsat mosaics** of Finland in Puhti.
-Accessing data in Puhti requires CSC user account with a project where Puhti service is enabled.
-All Puhti users have **read** access to these datasets.
-You do not need to move the files: they can be used directly, unless you need to modify them, which requires you to make your own copy.
+* **Landsat mosaics** in Puhti.
-* **Sentinel-2 L2A data** of Finland in Allas.
-These files are public, so anybody can download them, also from own computer or other services.
+* **Sentinel-2 L2A data**, selection of cloud-free tiles in Allas.
 * [More information and list of all spatial datasets in CSC computing environment](../../../data/datasets/spatial-data-in-csc-computing-env.md)

 ### EO data download services

 **[SYKE/FMI, Finnish image mosaics](https://www.syke.fi/fi-FI/Tutkimus__kehittaminen/Tutkimus_ja_kehittamishankkeet/Hankkeet/Paikkatietoalusta_PTA)** : Sentinel-1, Sentinel-2 and Landsat mosaics, for several time periods per year.
 Some of them are available in Puhti, but not all.
 [FMI provides also a STAC catalog for these mosaics](https://pta.data.lit.fmi.fi/stac/root.json)

-[**Copernicus Data Space Ecosystem**](https://dataspace.copernicus.eu/) provides worldwide main products for Sentinel-1, -2 and -3.
-It requires free registration.
+[**Copernicus Data Space Ecosystem**](https://dataspace.copernicus.eu/) provides worldwide main Sentinel products.
 Includes possibility for visualisation and data processing.
-This was introduced in late 2023 and replaced the European Space Agency's SciHub.
+This was introduced in late 2023 and replaced ESA's SciHub.
 This service provides much more than a data download service, see below for more information.

 [**FinHub**](https://finhub.nsdc.fmi.fi/#/home) is the Finnish national mirror of SciHub; other national mirrors also exist.
 It covers Finland and the Baltics and offers Sentinel-2 L1C (but not L2A) and Sentinel 1 SLC, GRD and OCN products and requires own registration.
 FinHub provides a similar Graphical User Interface (GUI) and Application Programming Interface (API) to access the data as the old SciHub.
 You can also use for example the [sentinelsat](https://sentinelsat.readthedocs.io/en/stable/) tool for downloading data from FinHub.